 Located in West Bengal, is the Guptipara village (gupt = hidden, para = area).
 There are four Vaishnava temples in the complex, which were constructed between the 17th and 18th century.

 To experience an explosion of colours and their distinctive smells, a visit to the Kolkata Flower Market is a great way to experience the city as a local.
 Built in 1855, the market (also known as Malik Ghat) is the largest flower market in all of Asia!

 Built to commemorate Queen Victoria, the memorial houses a beautiful collection of paintings, textiles, weapons and other artefacts from the Victorian era.

 Let your sense of curiosity take you to India.
 Interested?
-Check out our Colourful India and the Ganges River guided tour and river cruise with Avalon Waterways.
+Check out our Spirit of the Ganges guided tour and river cruise with Avalon Waterways.